prasad-hp/prasad-hp/README.md

 🌱 I’m currently learning web development, specifically the MERN Stack.

-📫 You can reach me at: prasadhp@outlook.in
+📫 You can reach me at: itsprasadhp@gmail.com

 ⚡ About Me:
    I have a background in Mechanical Engineering and have previously worked in the field of designing.
 I tried out Retail Banking and realized that it wasn't my calling.
 However, I later discovered that my passion lies in building things and solving problems, which led me to explore coding.
 So I decided to pursue my interest in coding.
 Currently, I'm on a journey of self-exploration while learning to code and build things.